 These are emergency practices, for when you are afraid or beginning to panic.
+They can also help break the trance of what-if catastrophic thinking.
 They help reset your nervous system.
 Scroll down for options.

 There is no need to do them all.
 Pick one that catches your eye.
 Then if you like, you could try another one.
 These are simple, like bringing your hands together and feeling the warmth or reading these sentences out loud.

 Exhaling at least six seconds activates your relaxation response.

 Sing.
 Hum.
 Talk in longer sentences.
 Practice extended exhalation breathing.
 Dr Peter Levine recommends exhaling with the sound Voo.

 Read the text on this page or something else out loud.

 Hold your own hand, rub your hands together, put 1 or both hands on your heart, feel the warmth.

 Place 1 hand under your armpit and the other hand on your opposite shoulder.
 Feel the warmth as you give yourself a hug.